When do molecular polaritons behave like optical filters?: Beyond optical filtering: Nontrivial polaritonic effects

 \subsection{Vibrational relaxation}

-Experimental studies report an alternative mechanism for the repopulation of polaritons from incoherent excitons that scatter into the polaritons via the emission of a vibrational quantum, a process that is mediated by the matter component of the polaritons.
+Some experimental studies report different dark-state-to-polariton relaxation mechanism.
+The mechanism describes the re-population of the polaritons as incoherent excitons scattering into the polaritons modes via the emission of a vibrational quantum, a process that is mediated by the matter component of the polaritons.
 This vibrational relaxation process cannot be explained as an optical filtering effect~\cite{chovan2008controlling,coles2011vibrationally,somaschi2011ultrafast}.
 Seminal works by Litinskaia \textit{et al.}~\cite{litinskaia2004fast} proposed the vibrational relaxation mechanism as an alternative to radiative pumping, potentially becoming a preferential relaxation channel for molecules where non-radiative processes dominate over photoluminescence.
 Later, experimental works claimed that this channel can occur within timescales as short as hundreds of femtoseconds~\cite{somaschi2011ultrafast}.
 Over the years, the vibrational relaxation mechanism has remained something of a mystery.
 On the one hand, theoretical and experimental works have shown this rate to be noncompetitive with radiative pumping, possibly due to the large number of molecules in the system~\cite{del2015quantum,martinez2019triplet,grant2016efficient,Zaumseil2021SWCN}.
 Thus, these works suggest that vibrational relaxation plays an insignificant role in the dark-state-to-polariton relaxation process in the large-$N$ limit.
-On the other hand, a different set of computational and experimental works has shown that vibrational relaxation \textit{does} play a significant role when the energy difference between the dark states and the polariton modes coincides with the frequency of Raman-active modes, causing scattering to polariton modes at lower frequencies.
-This phenomenon is known as vibrationally-assisted scattering (VAS)~\cite{chovan2008controlling,coles2011vibrationally,somaschi2011ultrafast,mazza2013microscopic,groenhof2019tracking}.
+On the other hand, a different set of computational and experimental works alludes to a mechanism called vibrationally-assisted scattering (VAS) that does play a significant role when creation of vibrational excitations are involved.
+Although in some cases this mechanism can be clearly identified as fluorescence \cite{mazza2013microscopic}, other works show that relaxation from dark states to polaritons involves \textit{sharp} features that coincide with the frequency of some Raman-active modes \cite{coles2011vibrationally,somaschi2011ultrafast}.
+More recently, Tichauer \textit{et al.} conducted computational studies using semiclassical nonadiabatic molecular dynamics simulations to investigate the mechanism behind vibrational relaxation.
+Their findings revealed a continuous, rather than sharp, population transfer between dark states and polariton states~\cite{Tichauer2021multiscale}, and showed that some Raman-active modes do not contribute to the process~\cite{tichauer2022identifying}.
+These seemingly contradictory results highlight the need for a unified analytical theory of radiative pumping and vibrational relaxation.

 Another problem lies in the distinction between these two mechanisms: radiative pumping relies on the photoluminescence spectrum overlapping with the polaritons, while vibrational relaxation depends on the alignment of the frequency difference between polaritons and dark states with the frequencies that correspond to Raman-active modes (see Fig. \ref{fig:vib_relax}).
 However, low-frequency tails of the photoluminescence spectrum can always overlap with any polariton mode, so radiative pumping cannot be easily ruled out as the mechanism in play~\cite{McGhee2022polcond,groenhof2019tracking}.